Palisade Hotel: History

 The 1916 plans of the hotel indicates a long, U-shaped bar on the ground floor with a canopy facing the main entrance.
 The public bar was at the front, and behind this was a private bar on one side and a jug and bottle department on the other.
 Two parlours towards the rear of the ground floor accessed from a separate private entrance way were provided.
 A hall divided these parlours from the public bar area.
 The parlours were heated with open fires.
 In the basement were toilets, bottle store and the cellar with a floor hatch to provide access to the bar serving area.

 A report on the hotel in 1949 provides an indication as to the use of the hotel.
 Few changes were made from the original layout.
 The first floor was residential with two bedrooms a dining room, kitchenette and lounge.
 On the second floor were six bedrooms, one being used as a sitting room, toilet, bathroom, and linen room.
 On the fourth floor was the kitchen, breakfast room, staff room, kitchen servery and ladies toilet.
 In all there were twelve single and one double bedroom, with five single and one double room used by the licensee and staff.

 From the 1920s the head lease for the hotel was owned by Tooth and Co. who sub let it to various licensees.
 From 1936, when the role of the Sydney Harbour Trust was taken over by the newly formed Maritime Service Board, title to the hotel was issued to the MSB, however Tooths continued to lease it until 1950 when the lease was tendered and Tooths did not apply.
 At that time the licensee, P. K. Armstrong, obtained the lease.
 In February 1987 title passed from the MSB into private ownership, then in 1994, Palisade Properties Pty Ltd obtained title.

 It was closed for renovations in 2008 and was closed for seven years.
 The renovations added a rooftop bar, a new main bar and boutique accommodation.
 In May 2015, Palisade Properties sold the renovated building to British entrepreneur Richard Sapsford in May 2015 for $17.7 million.
-It reopened in August 2015, with "Henry Deane", the rooftop bar, opening that November.
+It reopened in August 2015, with "Henry Deane" (H.D.
+Walsh), the rooftop bar, opening that November.